iu2frl/HomeGardenMonitoring/README.md

 ## FFT Test

-A sample python script is provided in the `python` folder
+A sample Jupyter script is provided in the `python` folder to be tested

-### Usage

-Connections settings are automatically loaded from `include/secrets.h`, the same file that is used by the Arduino code

-- `cd` to the `python` folder
-- Install requirements with `pip install -r requirements.txt`
-- Execute the script with `python3 ./main.py`